DanB91/dcpu/cpu/hw/hmu1440/README.md

 It is backed by a file, so we can have its data persisted across different sessions.
 It strictly reads/writes data in whole sectors.

-Create a blank backing file is easy enough:
+Creating a blank backing file is easy enough:

     $ dd if=/dev/zero of=myfile.fdd ibs=1024 count=1440